What is carbon dioxide?

 Atmospheric carbon dioxide is the main source of carbon in our life.
 The major consumers of CO2 gas from the atmosphere are green plants and oceans.
 The green plants absorbed CO2 from the atmosphere to prepare carbohydrates through the process of photosynthesis.
 While oceans dissolve CO2 to form carbonate rocks.

 Today, with the increased burning of carbonaceous fuels and decreases in forest areas, the concentration of atmospheric CO2 has been in an alarming stage.
-It causes to raise the global temperature of our earth environment.
+It causes to raise in the global temperature of our earth’s environment.
 The effect of rising global temperature is called the greenhouse effect.
-Carbon dioxide molecules in the atmosphere trap the infrared radiation coming from the earth’s surface.
+Carbon dioxide molecules in the atmosphere trap the infrared electromagnetic radiation coming from the earth’s surface.

 Formula and Structure

 The carbon dioxide molecule is linear and symmetrical with a C=O chemical bond length of 116.3 pm.
 The carbon atom in a linear CO2 molecule is sp hybridized.
 Two half-filled sp hybridized carbon atoms form two sigma bonds with two oxygen atoms.
 Two singly occupied p-orbitals of carbon atom formed two pi-bonds each of the p-orbital of two oxygen atoms.
 Therefore, the linear CO2 molecule has two sigma and two pi bonds in its structure.

 CO2 is a colorless, orderless gas and fairly soluble in water.
 The solubility increases remarkably under pressure.

 |1562 kg/m3 at 1 atm and −78.5 °C||1101 kg/m3 at −37 °C||1.977 kg/m3 at 1 atm and 0 °C|